 - Others stayers, i.e. those who stayed in the Netherlands for other reasons such as parenthood, freelancing, etc.

-The estimated economic effect of international students is about €1,57 billion.
-If the stay rate rises 1%, the economic effect will rise €60 million.
-These relatively high benefits make it interesting for the Netherlands to develop a policy for international students as a special category of knowledge migrant.
+The estimated economic effects of international students was calculated as approximately €1,57 billion over the period under investigation.
+If the stay-rate were to increase by only 1%, the economic effects were estimated as an additional €60 million.
+The benefits of students staying on clearly make it interesting for the Netherlands to develop a policy for international students as a special category of knowledge migrant.